Porter Airlines: Controversies

 Porter Airlines' launch was controversial, as it pitted Toronto residents seeking to close or stop the expansion of the airport against business interests and a government agency determined to make the airport self-sufficient.
 In 2002, the 'Toronto City Centre Airport', or 'Island Airport', operated by the Toronto Port Authority (TPA) (renamed in 2015 as "PortsToronto") was subsidized by per year.
 Only Air Canada flew flights from the airport as part of its Jazz service, operating daily flights to Ottawa after the closure of the regional airline City Express in 1991.
-In October 2002, the TPA announced a $35 million plan of improvements to the airport to expand its usage.
-The TPA planned to build a $15 million bridge and a $20 million airport terminal.
+In October 2002, the TPA announced a million plan of improvements to the airport to expand its usage.
+The TPA planned to build a million bridge and a million airport terminal.
 A new regional airline would be launched at the airport, to be run by Robert Deluce, the former CEO of Air Ontario.
 Since its opening, the airport, located on Toronto Island, was accessible by passenger ferry only and the ferry-only access was seen as an obstacle to expansion.
 In a deal with the City of Toronto government, the TPA's plans were approved by Toronto City Council in November 2002.

 The TPA's plans were opposed by neighbouring residents and community associations who together formed the Community Air special interest group to fight the expansion.
 The expansion became a primary issue in the 2003 Toronto municipal election.
 Mayoral candidates Barbara Hall and John Tory supported the bridge and David Miller opposed it.
 Miller and a slate of like-minded candidates for council ran on a common platform, the centrepiece of which was to stop the bridge.
 After Miller was elected mayor in November 2003, the new council voted to cancel the previous Council's decision, stopping the bridge project.
+Concerns raised include safety.
+The airport's main runway is 4000 ft long, 600 ft shorter than Bombardier's specifications for a fully loaded Q400.
+Porter solved this problem by fitting the planes for 70 passengers, less than the maximum load of 78 passengers.
+There are several cautions to pilots flying into the airport, including boat masts, a nearby wind turbine, and no-fly areas.
+The flight path into the airport requires the airplanes to fly an approach offset from the runway centre-line to avoid nearby hazards such as tall chimneys and buildings.